WHAT WE DO

 IN THEIR CAREER

 The Sheeran-Crowley Trust is the only one in existence that serves both substance use and mental health needs of Texas lawyers.
-It is funded solely by lawyers’ contributions.
-All contributions (other than bookkeeping fees) go to providing assistance to Texas lawyers.
+It is funded solely by individual and firm donations and organizational grants.
+The State Bar of Texas has provided several significant grants to make these services available.
+All contributions (other than bookkeeping fees) go to providing assistance to Texas lawyers, law students, and judges.

 Since 2014, the trust has provided funding for treatment of more than 350 Texas lawyers, law students, and judges.
 On average, the trust provides such funding more than once per week.